edwardthev/categorical-sectional/readme.md

 To complete the project you will need to supply your own chart and backing board.

-Soldering is required for three (3) wires, along with some electrical tape.
+Soldering is required for three (3) wires, along with some electrical tape, crimp connectors, and strippers.

-To finish the instalation you will need a monitor, and a keyboard.
+To finish the instalation you will need a monitor, and a keyboard to program the Pi.

+You can make your map look as simple or fancy as you'd like, I like the look of putting a frame on the map and pouring apoxy over the whole thing, gives it a very professional look as well as enshrines your "functional art".

 #### Other Raspberry Pis